 DIGITAL IMAGES or FINISHED PRINTS!
 Images are now available as digital downloads.
 Select the Digital Download option for each image you wish to purchase.
 Please read this before ordering.

 This is your gateway to photos of Blake Stage Company productions starting in 2012 when Addison moved into high school, infected by the theatre but that found its way into her blood in middle high under the direction of Erin Lorenz.
-Ally is following suite, having been onstage with Addison in Legally Blonde The Musical.
+Ally is following suit, having been onstage with Addison in Legally Blonde The Musical.
 I’m working to get all of the shows into a consistent format, but they’re no less consistent than they were on the old site.
 You’re looking for production stills, though, and not a beautiful web site.

 Introducing this theatre program in a few sentences is like trying to capture Disney in a few photos.
 This constantly arriving and graduating troupe, under the direction of Mr. Michel D’Anna and backed by the artistic set stylings of Mr. John Ovington, amaze audiences show after show.